-The College employs 211 people, of whom 168 are teaching and classroom support staff.

-The College enrolled approximately 570 learners aged 16-8 and 1,843 adults.

-The College has £2.88 million of net liabilities including £11.33 million pension liability and long-term debts of £6.52 million made up of debt in respect of the PFI contract and deferred capital grants.
-Tangible assets have net value totalling £12.94 million and includes a cash balance of £3.13m

-The College has a 35 acre campus which comprises the Main College Learning Centre, Sports and Construction Centre and approximately 10 acres of undeveloped land.
-An area of 1.5 acres at the north of the campus was sold to a housing developer in August 2019 as part of the strategic plan to ensure the College's financial health.
+- The College employs 251 people, of whom 206 are teaching and classroom support staff. - The College enrolled approximately 626 learners aged 16-8 and 1,818 adults. - The College has £3.98 million of net liabilities including £11.8 million pension liability and long-term debts of £6.25 million made up of debt in respect of the Private Finance Initiative (PFI) contract (funding for the main College building) and deferred capital grants.
+Tangible fixed assets have net book value of £12.85 million and there is a cash balance of £2.09m. - The College has a 38-acre campus which comprises the Main College Learning Centre, Sports and Construction Centre and approximately 10 acres of undeveloped land.

-The primary school (Highwood Copse) built at the southern end of the campus was completed by the Local Authority in November 2020 and will be sponsored by the College when it opens in September 2021.

-Over the Summer of 2020, a large area of the College was refurbished and benefited from a major investment in technology, creating the University Centre Newbury (UCN).
-This was funded by the Thames Valley Local enterprise partnership (LEP) to which the College are very grateful.

-The College has a positive reputation locally and nationally.
+- An area of 1.5 acres at the north of the campus was sold to a housing developer in August 2019 as part of the strategic plan to ensure the College's financial health.
+Contracts have now been exchanged for the sale of an area of land of c.8 acres to the east of the campus, for the development of a mixed-use facility to be known as Mayfield Point.
+The capital receipts for this sale are planned in three tranches over the next two to three years. - The primary school (Highwood Copse) built at the southern end of the campus was completed by the Local Authority in November 2020 and is sponsored by the College.
+The School successfully opened in September 2021. - Over the Summer of 2020, a large area of the College was refurbished and benefited from a major investment in technology, creating the University Centre Newbury (UCN).
+This was funded by the Thames Valley Local enterprise partnership (LEP). - The College has a positive reputation locally and nationally.
 Maintaining a quality brand is essential for the College success in attracting students and maintaining external relationships.
 The College retained an OFSTED inspection grading of "Good" in 2017.